 Your cabinet handles and drawer knobs may be the smallest items in your kitchen, but they have their own aesthetic value, not to mention a functional one.
-The hardware that keeps all the doors and drawers in place are another important element in a kitchen’s look and feel and go a long way to fulfilling the kitchen makeovers of even the most ardent of interior designers.
+The hardware that keeps all the doors and drawers in place are another important element in a kitchen’s look and feel and go a long way to fulfilling high end kitchen makeovers of even the most ardent of interior designers.

 When something goes wrong with any of the hardware such as the hinges or handles, you tend to get irritated because the whole door is affected.
 So even if these items are really small and sometimes not that noticeable, they do matter.

 Therefore when it comes to upgrading your kitchen hardware, you should consider the importance of the hinge mechanisms, handles and knobs.
 Changing these could have a considerable positive impact on your kitchen.
 Obviously if you also decide to paint the doors or replace them with new ones, the new look is going to be even more substantial and evident.

 Start by counting how many handles and knobs you need to replace, and buy some extras to make sure that you have spares for the future.
 It is also a good idea to take the current ones, as well as the hardware with you so as to use them as guidance when you go shopping for the new ones, mostly to ensure the fittings and holes all line up correctly.

 You may also wish to take a piece of wood or material from the cupboards with you, or from the countertop, if you really want to match the colour perfectly.